matthewhaines12/matthewhaines12/README.md

 # About me
-- 📫 How to reach me: matthew.haines@stvincent.edu
+- 📫 How to reach me: hainesmatthew12@gmail.com